jaanga/lib/md/test.md

 `s` and `strike` tags do not appear as desired

 Iteration system wide <s>engenders economies of scale</s>, cross-media technology, <strike>presentation action items</strike> and life cycle replication.

+but `~~` works

+Marketing teams input produce cross purposing in view of goal alignments due to knowledge paucity, necessitating workflow education and orientation.
+Media sourcing as an acquisition strategy is counterproductive in a internet environment in virtual component methodology.
+Imaging through ideals rather than real world branding, is a perilous undertaking with negative results.
+~~Branding strategies generating motion as activity without reproducible results is a ultimately futile effort if left in place.~~

 ## Style in Div tag